-Situated midway between Rochester and Syracuse on Routes 5 & 20, Geneva feels like the center of the Finger Lakes region.
-A one-hour drive from Rochester, the city sits on the north shore of Seneca Lake and is known for its agricultural and food science innovations.
-It is home to the Viticulture and Wine Center at FLCC and Cornell AgriTech.
-Visitors to Geneva can experience these innovations at local restaurants and wineries.
+Midway between Rochester and Syracuse on Routes 5 & 20, Geneva anchors the Finger Lakes from its perch on Seneca Lake’s north shore.
+Renowned for agricultural and food-science innovation, it hosts the Viticulture and Wine Center at FLCC and Cornell AgriTech—advances you can taste in its restaurants and wineries.

 Plan Your Day Trip to Geneva